How do I apply online?

-How many credits do I need to be considered a part-time or full-time undergraduate student?
+How many credits do I need to be considered a part-time or full-time student?

 12 credit hours is considered full-time, 6 credit hours is considered part-time.

-How long can I go without taking a course before I would have to reapply as an undergraduate student?
+How long can I go without taking a course before I would have to reapply as a student?

 After one year if you haven’t taken a course you will need to reapply with admissions.